Friends-Ship-Studio/fs-start-next-code-quality/README.md

 ## About

-This is a starter template for new [Next 14](https://nextjs.org/) projects, with a lightly opinionated setup to support better code quality and maintenance.
+This is a starter template for new [Next 14](https://nextjs.org/) projects, with a lightly opinionated setup to support better code quality and maintenance:

-It includes basic type safety, linting, and formatting — and suggestions for further additions, below.
+- Type safety with TypeScript
+- Linting with ESLint
+- Formatting with Prettier
+- Automated pre-commit hooks with Husky and lint-staged

+It is intentionally very basic, so it can be used and built upon within any team or project context.

 ## Instructions